 If you use oat milk in your baking as I do, you can check to see what baking ingredients are gluten free.

 With the increased awareness of climate change, many people are trying to switch to a more plant-based diet as a popular alternative.
-But unfortunately, the meat and dairy industry creates quite a lot of greenhouse gas emissions, so by cutting down our consumption of these products, we can help the planet a little.
+Unfortunately, the meat and dairy industry creates quite a lot of greenhouse gas emissions, so by cutting down our consumption of these products, we can help the planet a little.

 In recent years, lactose intolerance has been on the rise.
-As a result, many people can’t digest milk, and plant-based dairy-free milk has been able to replace people's need for milk.
-But, without all the added discomfort!
+As a result, many people can’t digest milk, and plant-based dairy-free milk has been able to replace people’s need for milk.
+But without all the added discomfort!

 Check out other plant milk, including Is Soy Milk Gluten Free.